Search for instant answers to common support and billing questions

 This topic covers processes requiring access to your Network Dynamics Client Area.
 If you’re not sure how to access the Client Area, please follow this guide before continuing – How do I Login to my Network Dynamics Hosting Client Area?

-If you have a hosting package or DNS management service with us, you use Network Dynamics Hosting’s nameservers (ns1.dnsrecord.com.au, ns2.dnsrecord.com).
-However, in some cases, you may need to use different name servers and manage DNS records externally.
+If you have a hosting package or DNS management service with us, you’ll typically use Network Dynamics’ own nameservers.

 1. First, login to the Network Dynamics Hosting Client Area